 In the United States, farmers aren't required to label their products if they've been genetically modified.
 But in other parts of the world, most notably in Europe, restrictions are tighter.
 Even if we develop the tools that could help us grow enough food to feed the world, fears about health hazards or environmental impact could slow any distribution of the food or the technology behind it.

-Learn more about agricultural biotechnology and related topics through the links on the next page.
+Learn more about agricultural biotechnology and related topics through the links below.

 More Great Links

 - Carter, Jimmy.
 "Forestalling Famine with Biotechnology."
 The Carter Center.
 July 11, 1997.
 (July 22, 2010) http://www.cartercenter.org/news/documents/doc32.html